Evenwyne/programming-univbasics-the-assignment-expression/README.md

 assign to the bare word "Mama" or "Papa" or "Dada" _to their face_.

-While neither the baby or the (average) adult is aware of it, they're trying to teach the baby the second of the _three essential expessions_: the assignment expression.
+While neither the baby or the (average) adult is aware of it, they're trying to teach the baby the second of the _three essential expressions_: the assignment expression.

 With Ruby, it's much easier.
 We simply type a bare word, an `=` and an